AppDaemon/appdaemon/docs/APPGUIDE.rst

 --------------------

-Developing Apps is intended to be fairly simple but is an exercise in programming like any other kind of Python programming.
+Developing Apps is intended to be fairly simple but is an exercise in programming like any other kind of Python program.
 As such, it is expected that apps will contain syntax errors and will generate exceptions during the development process.
 AppDaemon makes it very easy to iterate through the development process as it will automatically